Welcome to today's edition of the Rush 24-7 podcast.

 The rich are.

-This is especially devastating to learn.
+Some of the wealthy, this is especially devastating to learn.

-They uh they have told the uh flight attendants and the flight crew to forget fancy catering services offered by the various airports, and instead find a cheap deli near the airport and go there for some baloney sandwiches and cottage cheese, some dill pickles, and maybe some tomato mozzarella.
+The rich who have their own airplanes, their own private jets, they have told the flight attendants and the flight crew to forget fancy catering services offered by the various airports and instead find a cheap deli near the airport and go there for some bologna sandwiches and cottage cheese, some dill pickles, and maybe some tomato mozzarella.

 But no more fancy schmancy catered meals on the private jets.

-This is this is I hope they're able to remain anonymous.
+This is this is, I hope they're able to remain anonymous.

-So the staff, the staffs of these people's private flight crews are obviously talking.
+Obviously, the Associated Press found out about this, so the staff, the staffs of these people's private flight crews are obviously talking.

 That's an embarrassing thing for people to find out.